For Students with IEPs, 504s and Mental Health Conditions

 More than 19 percent of graduating high school students in the United States have a learning disability or difference and require support or accommodations (Pew Center).
 In addition, almost one in five students aged 6-17 has sought treatment for anxiety, depression or other mood or mental health disorders that interfere with learning and school performance (NAMI).
 More often than not, learning and mental health disorders occur together.

-Schools for Children developed Different Choices 2022 to support the transition to what comes next for students with IEPs, 504s and mental health conditions.
-We provide access to transition experts, information and resources for current students, recent graduates and other young people from 15-20 years old.
+Schools for Children developed Different Choices 2021 and 2022 to support the transition to what comes next for students with IEPs, 504s and mental health conditions.
+We provide resources for current students, recent graduates and other young people from 15-20 years old.
 We also offer support to families, educators and mental health professionals who are instrumental in helping students create their path to a fulfilling transition.

-Whether considering a job, higher education, a certificate program, an apprenticeship or gap year experience, Different Choices participants tell us they benefit from our presentations, online resources and opportunities to connect with local and national experts.
+Whether considering a job, higher education, a certificate program, an apprenticeship or gap year experience, Different Choices participants tell us they benefit from opportunities to connect with local and national experts.

 Consider Becoming a Sponsor